 In the video below, Amanda Haney discusses the difference between dietary and blood cholesterol.
 She also provides 3 tips on how to lower dietary cholesterol.

-As a result, this brings us to one of the confusing topics of nutrition – because dietary cholesterol does not necessarily increase blood cholesterol.
+This brings us to one of the most confusing and widely debated topics of nutrition – cholesterol.
 In this article, I am going to teach you the difference between dietary and blood cholesterol.
 In addition, I’m going to give you nutrition tips so you can decrease your total blood cholesterol and improve your heart health!

 Dietary vs blood cholesterol